jannakha/work-test/README.md

 - should work in evergreen browsers (don't worry about IE)
 - use any build tools you feel are necessary but all source code must be provided in a readable format
 - an http server may be used if required
+- use a Javascript framework: ReactJs (preferred), AngularJs, etc with MaterialUI/other material libraries

 ## Criteria